eddojansen/tpcds_spark_docker_slurm/README.md

 across multiple SLURM nodes.

 # Requirements:
-1) Working SLURM environment with or without GPU support
+1) Working SLURM environment with GPU support
-2) Docker installed on the SLURM nodes
+2) Docker and NVIDIA container toolkit installed on the SLURM nodes
-3) Shared file storage shared across SLURM nodes, the cloned repo needs to be on shared storage for the script to work.
+3) Shared file storage shared across all SLURM nodes, the cloned repo needs to be on shared storage for the script to work.
 (S3 supported for data sets)
 4) Support to exclusively use SLURM nodes allowing the "--network host" option in Docker
 5) Sudo access rights on SLURM nodes
 6) SLURM Heterogeneous Job Support.
 The master will use a different group to prevent allocating valuable resources that will not be used or running on the same node.